The Intrinsic Normal Cone For Artin Stacks: Preliminaries

 Note that in our definition of a stack, we allow sheaves of spaces, but we still index them by the classical category of discrete $k$-algebras, rather than a derived variant.
 Thus, we are working within the framework of classical, rather than derived, algebraic geometry.

 Nevertheless, a lot of the definitions we will work with are analogous to the ones which became standard in derived algebraic geometry.
-In particular, our notion of an Artin stack is analogous to the one appearing in Lurie's thesis \cite{lurie_thesis_dag}.
+In particular, our notion of an Artin stack is analogous to the one appearing in Lurie's thesis \cite{lurie_thesis_dag}, see also \cite{Simp} and \cite{TV2} for earlier treatments.

 \begin{Definition} We define $n$-Artin stacks and smooth $n$-Artin stacks inductively as follows: